Can guinea pigs eat rabbit food?

 Provide them with a good quality timothy hay.

-Guinea pig needs unlimited timothy or orchard hay for their majority diet and it helps their digestive system to function properly.
+Guinea pig needs unlimited orchard grass or timothy hay for their majority diet and it helps their digestive system to function properly.

 Fresh Green Vegetables Daily

 Rabbits and guinea pigs need veggies and fruits for their nutrition requirements.